brian-burdine/hello-world-w3schools/README.md

 This line was added in GitHub
-This line was added to test the git 'pull' command, using GitHub as the remote
+This line was added to test the git 'pull' command, using GitHub as the remote This line was added to test the git 'push' command, using GitHub as the remote